Home / All Documents / Check Someone’s Driving Licence (DVLA Code A Online)

 Can I Check My Driving Record Online?

-Yes, I can check my own record online in the UK.
-I normally need my licence number, postcode, and National Insurance number.
+Yes, I can check my own driving record online in the UK.
+I typically need my driving licence number, my postcode as registered with the DVLA, and my National Insurance number.

 What Information Can You See When You Check Your Driving Record?